wp-plugins/adsense-click-fraud-monitoring/readme.txt

 Tested up to: 3.9.2
 Stable tag: 1.8.0

-AdSense Plugin for Google AdSense and other PPC vendors.
+Google AdSense Plugin for Google AdSense and other PPC vendors.
 Prevents to be banned due to malicious clicks on your ads.
 Increases CPC and your revenue.

 == Description ==